Skip To Main Content

 Real-world learning taking place in our 8th-grade entrepreneurship classes.
 As part of a branding unit, students were challenged to create a fictional dog-walking business.
 The project required them to identify a target market, develop a brand identity, and design a logo that clearly communicated their service.
 Students presented their work, explained their design choices, and connected them to core business concepts such as branding, customer appeal, and differentiation.

-This photo features two students whose logo was selected as a shining example of professional logo design execution.
+This photo features two DMS students whose logo was selected as a shining example of professional logo design execution.
 To reinforce the idea that strong ideas have real-world value, their logo was printed on t-shirts as a way to celebrate their work and make the experience tangible.

 Projects like this help students see entrepreneurship as more than a concept—it becomes something they can build, explain, and take pride in.
 It also reflects the broader work we do every day to create engaging, hands-on learning experiences that connect curriculum to practical skills such as creativity, collaboration, and problem-solving.